mikebridge/mikebridge.github.io/_posts/test/2017-10-04-azure-config-for-teamcity.md

 A "slot" can be used like a separate non-production web site that you can copy files to, then "warm up", then swap with the production site when you're satisfied that the update went successful.
-I use SFTP to copy the whole site up, though you could easily use some other method.
+I use raw SFTP to copy the whole site, though you could also use Web Platform Installer.
+(I looked for an equivalent to unix's `rsync` but couldn't find an obvious replacement.)

 You first need to create a slot.

 ... describe setup

+- Create a "User" ?
+For deploying to a machine

+You need to go to "Subscriptions => Access Control (IAM)" And add the "Contributor" Role to that user.

 ## Warm up the web site